 Customers of the function: ccTLD registries

-What registries are involved in providing the function: Root Zone, Root Zone WHOIS.
+What registries are involved in providing the function: Root Zone database, Root Zone WHOIS database.

-Overlaps or interdependencies: The DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.
+Overlaps or interdependencies: ISO-3166-1 Alpha 2, the DNS requires IP addresses to function (both IPV4 and IPV6) from the Address Registries and offers its services based on a large number of protocols developed and maintained by the IETF.

 Existing Pre-Transition Arrangements